CraftAcademyLabs/ca_course/tips_and_tricks.md

 visit root_path
 ```

-How to find all the different paths, you ask? :wink:.
-There is a `rails` terminal command  you can use.
+How to find all the different paths, you ask?
+There's a `rails` terminal command  you can use.
 Just run this in your terminal.
 ```shell
 $ rails routes
                   Prefix Verb   URI Pattern                          Controller#Action